arelyalc/4yearplan/README.md

 ## Front-end code structure

 The angular app is split into modules according to feature areas.
-These include home-page, llogin, registration, users/dashboard, users/profile-settings, and the main app itself.
+These include home-page, login, registration, users/dashboard, users/profile-settings, and the main app itself.
 Client side routing with route protection was used to connect these components together.
-The main landing screen of the app can be found in the dashboard component, which contains te heart of the plan generation algorithm and much more.
+The main landing screen of the app can be found in the dashboard component, which contains the heart of the plan generation algorithm and much more.

 # INSTALLATION AND USAGE